biolab-unige/xtens-app/README.md

     };

 ## FileSystem Configuration:
-You can choose two different way to handle your binary data:
+You can choose among two options to store raw/bulk data files:

 First choice:
 ### Local FileSystem
-This solution uses the file system of the local machine.
-It is raccomended if it is not necessary collaborate with different centers
+This solution uses the file system of the local (server) machine.
+It is raccomended if it is not necessary share data with different centers or distribuite them across machines

 * Edit local.js file in xtens-app/config/ with the proper settings